ferretj/papers/mds/snapshot_ensembles.md

 (see [Loschilov & Hutter, 2016](https://arxiv.org/pdf/1608.03983.pdf) for more info about cyclic learning rates)

-at test time, ensemble m last models seen during training
+At test time, ensemble m last models seen during training.